How to Use Etsy Vacation Mode

 This post may contain affiliate links which means we may receive a commission if you purchase through our links.
 Please read our disclosure for more info.

-For many sellers, they hear “Etsy Vacation Mode” and they instantly say they will never use it since it could ruin their sales.
-But for many shop owners, that is all they really have heard about it and don’t fully understand how to use it.
+Many sellers hear “Etsy Vacation Mode” and they instantly say they will never use it since it could ruin their sales.
+But for many shop owners, that is all they really have heard about it, and don’t fully understand how to use it.

 We want to cover everything that you need to know about how to use Etsy vacation mode, and if it could potentially impact your Etsy shop.
 So here’s what you need to know!

 What is Etsy Vacation Mode?

 What exactly is Etsy vacation mode and what is the point of using it?
 Simply put, it is a way to be able to take a break from your shop, or even to pause new orders so that you can catch up with current orders.
 It really gives you a chance to take a step back for whatever reason you need.

 This option helps you temporarily close your shop without having to change any other settings, such as your processing time for listings.
 To let customers know about this, there will be an announcement displayed on your Etsy shop page letting buyers know that you are taking a short break.
 It will also display any other information that you want the customers to know on that banner.

-It basically pauses all of your buyer activity, but doesn’t pause activity for the seller.
-This means that you still have to handle any outstanding orders and anything else that needs to be finished up with your current customers.
+It basically pauses all of your buyer activity but doesn’t pause activity for the seller.
+This means that you still have to handle any outstanding orders and anything else that needs to be finished with your current customers.